aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/saving-generated-barcodes/_index.md

 This article outlines the ways of outputting generated barcode images as files, streams, or bitmaps, as well as various raster (PNG, JPEG, BMP, GIF, and TIFF) and vector (SVG and EMF) image file formats.

 ## **Overview**
-During barcode generation, it may be required to save barcode images not only in common raster image formats but also as streams or vector files. ***Aspose.BarCode for Java*** enables different options of saving generated barcodes: five common image formats, two vector formats, and some other ways, such as outputting barcode labels to a file, stream, or a bitmap).
+During barcode generation, it may be required to save barcode images not only in common raster image formats but also as streams or vector files. ***Aspose.BarCode for Java*** enables different options for saving generated barcodes: five common image formats, two vector formats, and some other ways, such as outputting barcode labels to a file, stream, or a bitmap).
 These options are discussed further.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}